The Prophet (book)

 The Prophet is a book of 26 prose poetry fables written in English by the Lebanese-American poet and writer Kahlil Gibran.
 It was originally published in 1923 by Alfred A. Knopf.
-It is Gibran's best known work.
-The Prophet has been translated into over 100 different languages, making it one of the most translated books in history, as well as one of the best selling books of all time.
+It is Gibran's best-known work.
+The Kahlil Gibran Collective says that The Prophet has been translated into over 100 languages, and is one of the best selling books of all time.
 It has never been out of print.

 Synopsis

-The prophet Al Mustafa has lived in the city of Orphalese for 12 years and is about to board a ship which will carry him home.
-He is stopped by a group of people, with whom he discusses topics such as life and the human condition.
+The prophet Al Mustafa has lived in the city of Orphalese for 12 years and is about to die, poetically described as the ship that will carry him home.
+The local people, seeing that he is about to leave them, come to him at the temple.
+They leave their plows in the field, their winepresses.
+Almitra comes out of the temple, and she is described as a seeress, and the first to recognize Almustafa (to truly see who he is).
+The townsfolk are beside themselves with grief, and Almitra asks him to share with everyone what he has learned, living amongst them.
+She then facilitates Almustafa addressing several questions regarding life and the human condition.
 The book is divided into chapters dealing with love, marriage, children, giving, eating and drinking, work, joy and sorrow, houses, clothes, buying and selling, crime and punishment, laws, freedom, reason and passion, pain, self-knowledge, teaching, friendship, talking, time, good and evil, prayer, pleasure, beauty, religion, and death.